thin-edge/thin-edge.io-specs/src/telemetry-data/message-batching.md

 ## Design Specification

+* Messages are bacthed based on their event timestamps
+* A single batch can accommodate messages with even timestamps that falls within a `batching window`
-* Multiple bacthes will have to be built parallelly and kept active
+* Multiple bacthes will have to be built parallelly and kept active to accommodate messages having different timestamps that can't be fit into a single batch
-* When a new message is received, it will be added to one of the existing bacthes if it meets all the criteria to be added to that batch, otherwise a new batch will be created for this new message.
-The batching crtiteria are explained in detail below.
-* Even if a message can be added to an existing batch based on its timestamp, it might lead to an existing batch being split to avoid cases like conflicting messages in the existing batch or the batch size exceeding `max batch size` with the addition of this new message.
 * Each batch has a batching window and batching timeout derived from the event timestamp of the first message in that batch
+* No two batches will have an overlapping batching window
 * Each batch is kept active until the current system time is less than or equal to `batch timeout` of that batch.

-The criteria to decide whether a message should be added to an existing batch or a new batch has to be created is as follows:
+* An incoming message will be rejected if:
+  * Its timestamp is less than `maximum message delay` allowed for a message
+  * It is a duplicate of another message that's present in an active batch
+  * Its timestamp is greater than the `message leap limit`
+* An incoming message will be added to one of the existing bacthes if it meets all the criteria to be added to that batch, otherwise a new batch with a different batching window will be created for this new message.
+The batching crtiteria are explained in detail below.
+* An existing batch will be split to accommodate a new incoming message if:
+  * The addition of the new message will cause the target batch size to exceed the `max batch size`
+  * The target batch already contains another conflicting message of the same type with a different timestamp (another instance of the same message)

+The detailed batching algorithm is as follows:

 On message receipt {
-    if `current event time` < `current system time` - `max message delay` {
+    `current event time` = event timestamp of the message converted to epoch value in UTC if `current event time` < `current system time` - `max message delay` {
         reject this message as it's too old
-    } else if `current event time` > `current system time` + `max message deadline` {
+    } else if `current event time` > `current system time` + `message leap limit` {
         reject this message as too futuristic
     } else {
         if event timestamp fits into the batching window range of any of the active bacthes {
-            pick that batch as the target batch if another message of the same type(conflicting measurement) is present in the target batch {
+            pick that batch as the `target batch` if another conflicting message of the same type is present in the target batch {
                 if event timestamp is equal to the conflicting measurement's timestamp {
                     ignore the current message as duplicate
                 } else {
-                    split the target batch into two from the point of the conflicting message's timestamp the conflicting message will be the last message in the first split batch the current message will be added to the second split batch }
+                    split the target batch into two, in such a way that the current message and the conflicting message are in different batches
+                }
             } else {
-                if target batch size + current message size < `max batch size` {
+                if `target batch size` + `current message size` < `max batch size` {
                     add this message to the target batch } else {
                     split the target batch into two from the point of the current message's timestamp where:
                 }
             }
         } else {
-            start a new batch where:
+            start a new batch with a new batching window where: if there are no active batches with a `batch end time` < `current event time` {
+                `batch start time` = `current event time` - `max message delay` } else {
+                target batch = the nearest active batch for which `batch end time` < `current event time` `batch start time` = max(`current event time` - `max message delay`, target batch's `batch end time`) }
-            batching window start time = current event time if there are no active batches with a batching window start time > current event time {
+            if there are no active batches with a `batch start time` > `current event time` {
-                batching window end time = current event time + default batching window size } else {
+                `batch end time` = `batch start time` + `default batching window size` } else {
-                target batch = the nearest active batch for which batching window start time > current event time batching window end time = batch start time of the target batch }
+                target batch = the nearest active batch for which `batch start time` > `current event time` `batch end time` = min(`batch start time` + `default batching window size`, target batch's `batch window start time`)
-            batch timeout = batching window end time + `max message delay` }
             }
+            batch timeout = `batch end time` + `max message delay` }
     }

-This algorithm will accept "messages from the future" as well and will keep building batches with those messages.
+}